-"The world should take moral and legal responsibility against the massacres and the oppression that the Syrian people are subjected to as well as the continuing violations in Palestine," Taleb, one of the most senior clerics in the kingdom, said.
+"The world should take moral and legal responsibility against the massacres and the oppression that the Syrian people are subjected to as well as the continuing violations in Palestine," said Taleb, one of the most senior clerics in the kingdom.

-"The war and destruction should be stopped and the higher interests should be ahead of personal interests in order to stop the spill of the Muslims' blood," he added.
+"The war and destruction should be stopped and higher interests should be ahead of personal interests in order to stop the spilling of Muslims' blood," he added.

 In his haj message to pilgrims on Thursday, Iran's Supreme Leader Ayatollah Ali Khamenei warned that bloodshed in Syria could spill across borders in the Middle East.
 Iran accuses Turkey and Gulf Arab states of fuelling the Syrian conflict by supporting rebels.

 The Syrian crisis made its presence felt at Mount Arafat on Thursday when some Syrians held up rebel flags despite a call by Saudi Arabia's grand mufti to avoid raising "national and factional slogans".

 Interior Ministry spokesman Mansour al-Turki renewed his country's commitment to keep haj a strictly religious gathering.